Professor Shontavia Johnson recognized for 40 Under 40

 Jerry Foxhoven, executive director of the Neal and Bea Smith Legal Clinic and professor of law at Drake University Law School, has been chosen as the recipient of this year’s Margaret Hess Leadership In Family Empowerment (LIFE) Award given by Youth & Shelter Services, Inc.

-Nathan J. Borland and Katheryn Pearson Thorson, both third year Drake Law Students, were named National Champions at the American Bar Association's National Client Counseling Competition Final Rounds at Baylor University Law School this past weekend.
-As National Champions, Borland and Thorson have been invited to represent the United States in the International Client Consultation Competition at the University of Glasgow next week, where they will face 22 law school teams from around the world.
+Nathan J. Borland and Katheryn Pearson Thorson, both third year Drake Law School students, were named national champions at the American Bar Association (ABA) National Client Counseling Competition at Baylor University Law School in March.

 Children's Rights Clinic and School of Education to host panel on school deliquency